Hipcamp Host Standards

 Be fire safe.

 Do your research to understand and comply with local laws and fire restrictions.
 If a fire ban is in effect, do not allow fires on your property.
 If you can have campfires, know how to create a safe setup and review safety expectations with Hipcampers before they arrive.
-You can print and post these fire safety essentials at your campground to help keep safety in mind.
+Learn more about how to keep our lands, communities, and firefighters safe at our Fire Education Hub.

 Prepare guests with safety warnings.

-In your listing, provide information about common dangers in your area that Hipcampers should be aware of, such as ticks, wild animals, poison oak, dangerous drop-offs, strong currents, weather risks, etc.
+In your listing, provide information about common dangers in your area that Hipcampers should be aware of, such as ticks, wild animals, poison oak, dangerous drop-offs, strong currents, etc. Monitor the conditions, weather forecast or other public safety alerts and pass this information onto Hipcampers if it is likely to impact their stay.

 Limit occupancy as needed.